unchained-capital/hermit/README.md

 Hermit extends the current SLIP-39 proposal by encrypting each shard with a password.

-Shards in Hermit are generally encrypted by a password.
 Each shard has its own password, allowing for teams to operate a key together, each team member operating a given shard (in some group).
 However, if the user explicitly supplies an empty string as the password when either creating a shard, or changing the password on the shard, the resulting shard will be unencrypted.
 While this makes the transport of the shard less safe, it does make it possible to export the shards to technologies that support only unencrypted SLIP-39 implementations.

 #### Compatibility with other wallets

-If you are using a non-sharded wallet such as a hardware wallet (Trezor, Ledger, &c.) or Electrum, you can import your key from your BIP39 "seed phrase" and Hermit will shard it for you.
+If you are using a non-sharded wallet such as a hardware wallet (Trezor, Ledger, Coldcard, Electrum, &c.), you can import your key from your BIP39 "seed phrase" and Hermit will shard it for you.

 You may also input a new key using whatever source of randomness you like.